smashchats/smash-web-client/README.md

 - [x] generating a peer identity / DID
 - [x] exporting a peer identity / DID
 - [x] loading a peer identity into a SmashMessaging instance
 - [x] connecting to SME
 - [x] sending a text message to a peer
 - [x] receiving a text message from a peer
 - [x] handling message status updates

-- [-] offline storage and app reload
+- [x] offline storage and app reload

-- [ ] marking messages as read
+- [x] marking messages as read

 - [ ] receiving a profile message from a peer
 - [ ] updating the peer's profile